Tutorial: Beginning Level

 Step Two: Place the Texture into the Anemone File

-This isn’t my favorite method to put a texture into my destination document, but as it’s the most basic way, I’ve decided to start with this and then tell you a better way in another post.
+This isn’t my favorite method to put a texture into my destination document, but as it’s the most basic way, I’ve decided to start with this.
+See an alternate way in the next post.

 - Select the entire texture with CMD (for MAC) / CNTRL (Windows) + A